About the Airport

 - Alternatives Development and Evaluation: With an understanding of facility requirements, this step evaluates how those requirements might be met, and which of the alternatives best meet the planning goals.

 - Airport Layout Plan (ALP): A series of technical drawings that summarize and illustrate the features of the plan are prepared to FAA standards for their approval.

 - Implementation Plan: An implementation plan is prepared that outlines the sequence of potential improvements and the estimated cost.

-The Oregon Department of Aviation has organized a Planning Advisory Committee (PAC), representing Airport users and community stakeholders, to participate in the planning process.
-Six PAC meetings will be held in addition to two public informational workshops.
+The Oregon Department of Aviation organized a Planning Advisory Committee (PAC) representing Airport users and community stakeholders to participate in the planning process.
+Six PAC meetings were held in addition to two public informational workshops.